MOR98/PremierLeagueScoreNotifications/README.md

 # PremierLeagueScoreNotifications
 This script parses the BBC premier league score page, identifies individual games and monitors them for changes.
 The Premier league is back !
-The script is now tested and working, it will notify updates for kick off, scores and full time.
-Currently it cannot distinguish between score/kick-off/full-time as I wanted to test it on live scores.
-I will soon update to notify specifically the event and or the relevant team.
+The script is now tested and working, it will now notoify goals, disallowed goals, kick off, half time, seconf half, and full time.

-To run, double click setupScores.bat to install libraries then run scores.py in python.
+To run, double click scores.bat (change directory to match the script location) to install libraries then run scores.py in python.